JoshPDang/NYC_Taxi/README.md

 ![NYC Taxi yellow dataflow](images/create_dataflow_1/create_data_flow_8.png)

-_ Add Lookup in the next transformation step.
-PULocationID and DOLocationID in Taxi data should match with LocationID in the lookup file.
+- Add Lookup in the next transformation step.
+PULocationID and DOLocationID in Taxi data should match with PULocationID and DOLocationID in the lookup file.

 ![NYC Taxi yellow dataflow](images/create_dataflow_1/create_data_flow_9.png)